aemengo/bom-resource/README.md

 The repository is cloned (or pulled if already present), and any commits from the given version on are returned.
 If no version is given, the ref for `HEAD` is returned.

-Any commits that contain the string `[ci skip]` will be ignored.
-This allows you to commit to your repository without triggering a new version.

 ### `in`: Clone the repository, at the given ref and if product name is specified will clone that product in it's place.